surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 > **Example** : in case if we are taking two measures than you can interchange the measure fields values on the column as per the requirement.

-- **Custom Label** Using this option you can display your own customized label for the column field values. at teh same time you can add a prefix at starting or ending position of the label
+- **Custom Label** Using this option you can display your own customized label for the column field values.
+At the same time you can add a prefix at starting or ending position of the label value.

+For Instance : Consider label value 1
 ##{start: }#{sum_rate} as of #{sum_amount}##{end: }

 - **Bubble Size( Bubble Chart)** Depending on measure values, it varies in size.